quocbaongo/PythonScripts_MD_Analysis/Extraction_of_Minima_Structure_from_GROMACS_PCA/README.md

   <img src="Screenshot from 2025-02-09 02-40-17.png" />
 </p>

-The SimulationData directory contains the coarse-grained simulation trajectory and topology of the leptin-CRH2 complex, generated using the Gromacs simulation package.
+The [Simulation_trajectory](https://github.com/quocbaongo/PythonScripts_MD_Analysis/tree/main/Extraction_of_Minima_Structure_from_GROMACS_PCA/Simulation_trajectory) directory contains the coarse-grained simulation trajectory and topology of the leptin-CRH2 complex, generated using the Gromacs simulation package.